HASTE-project/k8s-deployments/README.md

 ```

 ```
-# a busy worker pod will consume ~50% cpu -- so this auto-scaler will simply scale to the max whenever there are messages on the Q.
+# scaling - a busy worker pod will consume ~50% cpu -- so this auto-scaler will simply scale to the max whenever there are messages on the Q.
 kubectl --namespace haste autoscale deployment pipeline-worker --cpu-percent=10 --min=1 --max=18

 kubectl --namespace haste get hpa